linz/topo-workflows/README.md

 #### Container version used

-`kubernetes.container_hash` field, available in Elastic Search, gives the container hash that was used to run the task.
+`kubernetes.container_hash` field, available in Elasticsearch, gives the container hash that was used to run the task.
 It allows to get the version from the container registry for further investigations.

 ### Workflow Artifacts